apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-This example shows how to (very basically) test loading state of a component.
-Here, all we're checking is that the children of the component contain the text `Loading...`.
-In real apps, this test would probably be more complicated, but the testing logic would be the same.
+This shows a basic example test that tests the loading state of a component by checking that the children of the component contain the text `Loading...`.
+In an actual application, this test would probably be more complicated, but the testing logic would be the same.

 ## Testing final state